 The truth is, if you threw a stick out of a window in Brentford, the chances are you’d hit an artist (or a musician, or a designer, or a performer).
 But for too long it’s been London’s hidden secret.
 And we think it’s high time that changed.

-Brentford photographer and head of marketing for Creative Mile, Gwen Shabka, also sees great potential: “Our proximity to 3 waterways (The Thames, The Brent and the Grand Union Canal) plus our privileged access to an industrial waterway infrastructure that is largely intact not only binds our artistic community together, but also has a way of uniquely influencing out work”.
+Brentford photographer and Lead Fundraiser for Creative Mile, Gwen Shabka, also sees great potential: “Our proximity to 3 waterways (The Thames, The Brent and the Grand Union Canal) plus our privileged access to an industrial waterway infrastructure that is largely intact not only binds our artistic community together, but also has a way of uniquely influencing out work”.

 Creative Mile is supported by funding from the Creative Enterprise West open studios programme, itself a part of the Mayor of London Creative Enterprise Zone scheme.
-It has also received funding from the Welcome Back fund (EBRD/HM Government), the music programme was funded by Hounslow Council's Thriving Communities Fund, and sponsorship was received from The Brook pub.
-Creative Mile acknowledges the support of Creative People and Places (Arts Council England), Watermans, Octink, Thorgills, Ballymore, Brentford Children's Centre, and all the venues, artists, and volunteers that are participating in this inspiring event.
+Creative Mile acknowledges the support of Creative People and Places (Arts Council England), Watermans, Hounslow Council Summer of Culture Fund, Ballymore, and all the venues, artists, and volunteers that are participating in this inspiring event.

-• To create a local event that connects residents and the creative community as we come out of a national lockdown
+To produce and deliver a local event that connects residents and the creative community during this time when the area is undergoing major regeneration and recovering from a national lockdown.